qqq201/vim-tmux-config/README.md

 - [prefix] h: create a new pane at the bottom

-**NOTE: .tmux.conf.local file only contains configurations that I've added to the end of the default oh-my-tmux package.**
+**NOTE: the uploaded .tmux.conf.local file only contains configurations that I've added to the end of the default of oh-my-tmux package.**